Beko'a: History

-Beko'a was established in 1952 by immigrants from Yemen on land that had belonged to the Arab Palestinian village of Dayr Muhaysin, which was depopulated in 1948.
-Its name is symbolic and refers to the division of Jerusalem following the 1948 Arab–Israeli War.
+Beko'a was established in 1952 by immigrants from Yemen on Jewish historical land that had had been occupied by the Arab village of Dayr Muhaysin, which was completely depopulated by Jewish Haganah forces on April 6, 1948, during the Nachshon operation of the Plan Dalet phase of the 1948 Arab-Israeli War.
+The surviving inhabitants had fled in fear of further Haganah attacks.